Visit our HOME page for stories about some of our producers. If you want to shop by Producer, click on SEARCH on the SHOP page.

 Dandelion & Rust Farm: Farmer Laura Genello has worked in local food systems for over ten years.
 She has run farmers markets in DC, managed an educational aquaponics farm in Baltimore, and currently works for Baltimore City Public Schools as a Farm to School Specialist.
 She grows her produce using sustainable methods, without synthetic pesticides or fertilizers, at her farm in Myersville, MD.

-Deer Run Farm: A small family owned and operated beef cattle and heritage poultry operation located in Northern Frederick county.
+Deer Run Farm: A small family owned and operated beef cattle and heritage poultry operation located in northern Frederick County.
 The farm has been in operation since 1996 by the Stewart family, practicing conventional farming with regards to sustainability and regeneration by rotationally grazing their cattle on 65 acres throughout the Spring, Summer and Fall.
 Their heritage poultry operation was established in 2017 and follows a 100% free range on pasture farming technique.
 The combination of chickens following cattle on pasture is a true example of regenerative farming.
-Deer Run Farm meats and egg products are available all throughout the year at local farmers markets, directly off the farm and online.

 Hard Struggle Homestead: This veteran family-owned Frederick County Farm was started in 2020 by Mark Brown and Lisa Tsinkos.
 They are raising chickens, ducks, and geese using sustainable poand regenerative methods inspired by Polyface Farooooo'